Chief Investment Officer (CIO) Overview

 Often, the CIO reports to the CEO, the board of directors, or a senior executive.
 The reporting structure can vary depending on the size and structure of the organization.

-• What is the difference between a chief investment officer and CFO?
+• What is a chief investment officer vs. a chief financial officer?

-A CIO is responsible for managing an organization's investment portfolio, and a chief financial officer oversees the organization's financial operations, including financial planning, budgeting, and accounting.
+A CIO is responsible for managing an organization's investment portfolio, and a CFO oversees the organization's financial operations, including financial planning, budgeting, and accounting.

 Recommended Reading